lealre/excel-schema-validator/README.md

 ### Local Setup

-To configurate the local setup we will use `pyenv (2.3.35)`.
+To configure the local setup, we will use `pyenv` (version 2.3.35).

-Once we already clonned the repository and access the root folder (steps 1.1 and 1.2), we follow the steps below:
+Once we have cloned the repository and accessed the root folder (steps 1.1 and 1.2), we follow the steps below:

 2.1 - Install Python version 3.11.5:
 ```bash